ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 4. Open a new terminal window or tab, and run the following command:
    `$ geth attach [your IPC endpoint path]`

-This should open the Javascript console.
+This should open the JavaScript console.
 We can now use web3js to interact with the node.

 [Full web3js documentation](http://web3js.readthedocs.io/)

 Here are a few helpful objects exposed by this API.
-You access these by typing them into the Javascript console.
+You access these by typing them into the JavaScript console.

 - `eth.syncing` returns an object if your node has started but not completed block synchronization, or the value `false` if it has either completed synchronization or has not started.
 If the node is still synchronizing, `eth.syncing` will tell you the latest block number whose data you’ve received, as well as the total number of blocks in the current blockchain.
 - `net.peerCount` returns the number of peers you’re connected to.
 If this is 0, you’ll probably have to either wait a few minutes or else start Googling for solutions (could be a firewall or network issue, or something else).